flashboy366/flashboy366/README.md

 I am a software engineer with an experience in fullstack web development, currently focusing on game development, specifically gameplay/graphics programming, with a touch of game design.

-Currently looking for a team, custom C++ engines is what I'm interested in the most.

 ## Solo published games

 Steam release: